 Press release previews from the World Superbike and World Supersport ahead of this weekend's Portuguese round of WSBK:

 World Superbike at Misano, the seventh round of thirteen, offered a chance for Ducati to finally get a win on the Panigale, and a fairy tale result in Italy would round out the excellent work they did in qualifying.

-Press releases from the World Superbike and World Supersport teams after qualifying for the season opener at Phillip Island:
+Press releases from the series organizer and the World Superbike and World Supersport teams after Sunday's races at Misano: